Materials-Consortia/OPTIMADE/optimade.rst

   Example: http://example.com/optimade/v0.9/structures?email_address=user@example.com
 - **response\_fields**: a comma-delimited set of fields to be provided in the output.
   If provided, these fields MUST be returned along with the REQUIRED fields.
-  No other OPTIONAL fields MUST be returned in such case.
+  Other OPTIONAL fields MUST NOT be returned when this parameter is present.
   Example: http://example.com/optimade/v0.9/structures?response_fields=last_modified,nsites

 Additional OPTIONAL URL query parameters not described above are not considered to be part of this standard, and are instead considered to be "custom URL query parameters".